NGRP/node-red-contrib-viseo/node-red-contrib-trello/README.md

 Credential require a [Trello Application Key and a Token](https://trello.com/app-key).

-The `trello-card` will retrieve, create or update a card.
+The `trello-card` will retrieve, create, update or delete a board, a list, a card, a label or a custom field.
-- A POST (create) is performed if there is no Card Id
-- A PUT (update) is performed if there is a Card Id and a List Id
-- A GET (read) is performed if there is a Card Id but no List Id

 ![Flow 2](https://github.com/NGRP/node-red-contrib-viseo/raw/master/node-red-contrib-trello/doc/flow2.jpg)